Art and Science of Goal Setting

 Skill drill 1: The importance of goal setting

 A bad plan is better than no plan.
 A plan or a goal inculcates in an individual, self-discipline and achievement orientation.
-In this skills drill, we use examples and activities to establish the need and importance of goal setting.
-We also introduce the OKR goal setting framework.
+In this skills drill, participants will immerse in activities that will establish the need and importance of goal setting.
+We also introduce the OKR goal setting framework during this skill drill.
+Concepts related to OKRs - IKRs, and SMART Goals will be introduced in this skill drill.
+We will also explore common biases, like the overconfidence effect, that can lead to poor goal setting.

-Goals that are set by others do not regulate human action like self-directed goals.
-In this skill drill, we share best practices on how you can take charge of your own goal setting and drive the discussion with your manager.
+Goals that are set by others do not regulate human action the way self-authored goals can.
+In this skill drill, we share best practices on how participants can take charge of their own goal setting and drive the discussion with their managers.
+Participants will apply techniques and best practices to create/modify their goal sheets using OKRs and SMART goals.

 Skill drill 2: Applying the risk management lens to goal setting

 The purpose of risk management is to identify potential problems before they occur so that risk-handling activities may be planned, and the process of achieving the goal is not hindered or affected.
-In this skills drill, we will apply the risk management lens to goals and identify what could derail you and put support and structure in place that can ensure success.
+In this skills drill, participants will apply the risk management lens to their goals and identify what could derail them and put support and structure in place to ensure success.

 Post workshop support

-Follow-up on goal setting exercise.
-Refresher learning through emails -1, 10, 30, 60 days, and a self report survey.
+Goal setting tip cards, OKR and SMART guide.
+Refresher learning through emails -1, 10, 30, 60 days, and a post-test quiz. eLearning for just-in-time concept reinforcement.

 - Target Audience: All levels